jems-rs/jems-rs/content/posts/introducing-gwu/index.md

 This allows for adapting the constructor to various scenarios, like path or query parameters, and JSON input.
 It's important that a `CnIn` function may only return errors that are safe to display to the client.

 Furthermore, `CnIn` cannot return an HTTP status code.
 An error from the constructor will, in the current implementation, always induce an `http.StatusBadRequest`, expecting constructor errors to be the client's fault.
-I've thought of changing this behavior, but I don't yet see a good reason to do so.
+I've thought of changing this behavior, but I don't see a good reason to do so yet.

 Then, the function that actually executes the business logic can be defined as:
 ```go